Ride with bilingual English speaking guides who are trained in first aid and rope rescue

 - Jacket – Trousers

 - A free T-shirt

-- A DVD with the pictures and videos of the tour
+- Pictures and videos of the tour sending by e-mail.

 - Entrance ticket (50 Bs)